secsome/secsome/README.md

 - ... and so on

 ## Researching on
-- Reverse Engineering Automize
+- Reverse Engineering
-- Virtualization on Windows, Windows Hypervisor Platform mainly for now
+- Virtualization on Windows
+- AOSP